RuwanT/RAG_chatbot_demo/README.md

     >> python populate_vectorDB_pinecone
     ```

-6. Running the app - The app is done in Streamlit and you can run with following command.
-If using
+6. Run the app:
+   - TThe app is built with Streamlit.
+Use the following command to run it:
     ```
     >> streamlit run demo.py --server.fileWatcherType none --server.port 8080
     ```